TECH TIPS

 Even with the shields on, dirt and string lint can get into a bearing.

-cause the bearing not to spin freely after cleaning.
-It may spin free at first but,
+causes the bearing not to spin freely after cleaning.

 To Lube the bearings for Unresponsive play..
 Ceramic or otherwise.